-Early enrollment is strongly encouraged (the program is limited to 35 participants and admission is on a rolling basis).
+Early enrollment is strongly encouraged.
+Overall enrollment is capped at 35 participants and admission is on a rolling basis.

 *Visiting Students pay an additional $250.00.
 This fee is waived for Georgia residents, students in the University of Georgia system or member institutions of the SEC.
 This fee is charged in lieu of higher out-of-state tuition rates, since "visiting" students participating in UGA study abroad programs are charged in-state tuition rates rather than out-of-state rates.
 If you have questions about whether you are a "visiting" student for tuition purposes, please contact Laura Kagel, Assistant Director, Dean Rusk Center at firstname.lastname@example.org or 706.542.5141.

 |Tuition & Fees (see above for details)||$3,950 (Visiting students: $4,200)|